MuhammetCanNamli/todo-list/README.md

 * The project is a simple CLI-based ToDo List application.
 * When you close the project, it saves the .gob file in the current directory, allowing you to continue where you left off when you open it again.
 * For now, there are options to add a task, mark a task as completed, mark a task as not completed, show tasks, and save tasks.
+* What the user can do;
+  * Add a task
+  * Delete a task
+  * Mark a task as completed
+  * Mark as task as uncompleted
+  * Show task/tasks
+  * Save tasks
+  * Delete save file
+  * Deadline editing in tasks

 I aim to continue the project in the future.